 The audit documentation for this engagement is the property of R.S.
 Abrams & Co., LLP and constitutes confidential information.
-However, subject to applicable laws and regulations, audit documentation and appropriate individuals will be made available upon request and in a timely manner to the New York State Education Department or its designee, a federal agency providing direct or indirect funding, or the U.S. Government Accountability Office for purposes of a quality review of the audit, to resolve audit findings, or to carry out oversight responsibilities.
-We will notify you of any such request.
-If requested, access to such audit documentation will be provided under the supervision of R.S.
-Abrams & Co., LLP personnel.
-Furthermore, upon request, we may provide copies of selected audit documentation to the aforementioned parties.
-These parties may intend, or decide, to distribute the copies or information contained therein to others, including other governmental agencies.
+However, subject to applicable laws and regulations, audit documentation and appropriate individuals will be made available upon request and in a timely manner to the New York State Education Department or its designee, a federal agency providing direct or indirect funding, or the U.S. Government

-Attachment: R.S.
-Abrams 2020_2021(3782:Appointment of External Auditor)
+Attachment: External Auditor_Abrams(4127:Appointment of External Auditor)

-Levittown Union Free School District May 29, 2020 Page 9
+Levittown Union Free School District June 9, 2021